-Port Status Indicator: the yellow LED of the network connector indicates Ethernet network activity with traffic present.
+Port Status Indicator: The yellow LED of the network connector indicates Ethernet network is busy and traffic is present.

 Address: The module IP address can be preset (static) by the user via USB.
 At startup, it can be loaded from internal non-volatile memory, or it can be automatically acquired via a network server using DHCP (Dynamic Host Configuration Protocol).